-In this moment, the poem brutally evokes the hostage beheading videos that have haunted the web and other media since the execution of Wall Street Journal reporter Daniel Pearl went viral in 2002.
-Minhinnick foregrounds the contradictory impulses of two seemingly antithetical crowds: one desires absolute submission, ‘the heads, the hearts’, whereas the other seeks retribution and human aid.
+At this moment, the poem brutally evokes the hostage beheading videos that have haunted the web and other media since the execution of Wall Street Journal reporter Daniel Pearl went viral in 2002.
+Minhinnick foregrounds the contradictory impulses of two seemingly antithetical crowds: one desires absolute submission, ‘the heads, the hearts’, whereas the other seeks retribution and humanitarian aid.
 Sardonically, the poem comments that it is only through funded diplomacy (‘the medicines and the missiles’) that Western powers are made brave.
 At the close of ‘St John’s Sunflowers’, then, Minhinnick reasserts the complexity of living in a devolved Wales at war in Afghanistan and Iraq.
 We are left with an impression of blood sacrifice, as the sunflower stalks are laid in the ambiguous, and potentially threatening, space ‘of dark and glittering things / that we call home’.

-Juliana Spahr and Ecosystems of War
+Where is Welsh war poetry: Juliana Spahr and Ecosystems of War

 I am concluding with a remarkable female civilian voice; the American poet Juliana Spahr and her volume this connection of everyone with lungs (2005).
 The volume consists of two extended poems both written in response to the 9-11 attacks and the subsequent Iraq War.
-The first poem is simply entitled ‘poem written after September 11, 2001’ and the second ‘poem written from November 30, 2002 to March 27, 2003’.
+The first poem is simply entitled ‘poem written after September 11, 2001’ and the second ‘poem written from November 30, 2002, to March 27, 2003’.
 The poems are intimate and epistolary addressing two lovers or what she calls ‘beloveds’.
 Spahr intersperses factual information with lyric appeals and private mediation.
-In the volume there are encounters between very different forms of information, from comments on climate change and data on the Iraq war, to information about the celebrity sightings of Winona Ryder, Fat Boy Slim, Zoë Ball, David Letterman and Roman Polanski.
+In the volume, there are encounters between very different forms of information, from comments on climate change and data on the Iraq war to information about the celebrity sightings of Winona Ryder, Fat Boy Slim, Zoë Ball, David Letterman and Roman Polanski.

 I felt that I had to think about what I was connected with, and what I was complicit with, as I lived off the fat of the military-industrial complex on a small island.
 I had to think about my intimacy with things I would rather not be intimate with even as (because?)
 I was very far away from all those things geographically.

-Spahr is looking not only for connectives that bind communities together, but to show how the machinery of war appropriates the environment.
+Spahr is looking not only for connectives that bind communities together but to show how the machinery of war appropriates the environment.
 Her speaker illustrates how Hawaii’s status as a military base redefines the ecology of the island: